BlackGhost0051/FakeGPS/README.md

 The Script Fragment enables automated location simulation through customizable scripts.

 ### Settings

+The Settings Fragment offers customization options for the Fake GPS application.

 ### Info

 Fake GPS is an Android application designed to simulate GPS locations on your device.
 Fake GPS makes it easy to change your device's location.